Menu

 Place of Origin

-Near East / West Asia
+Near East / Caucasus (West Eurasia)

 Modern Distribution

-The populations where MTDNA haplogroup H29 is found include:
+The populations where mtDNA haplogroup H29 is found include:

 CHAPTER IV